Our Team

 Program Development Intern

 Melanie Grad-Freilich is a doctoral student pursuing a Ph.D. in Clinical and Developmental Psychology at the University of Pittsburgh.
-Melanie completed her undergraduate training in Psychology with a concentration in Neuroscience at Yale University with Dr. BJ Casey and subsequently completed a post-baccalaureate position at Harvard University with Dr. Leah Somerville.
+Melanie completed her undergraduate training in Psychology with a concentration in Neuroscience at Yale University with Dr. BJ Casey.
+She then completed a post-baccalaureate position at Harvard University with Dr. Leah Somerville.

 Now as a part of the Families, Emotions, Neuroscience & Development lab at the University of Pittsburgh and advised by Drs.
 Jennifer Silk and Cecile Ladouceur, she focuses on interpersonal adversity and psychopathology in adolescence using behavioral and neuroimaging methods.

-In her clinical and research career she hopes to focus on youth who experience interpersonal adversity at an individual and structural level.
+In her clinical and research career, she plans to focus on youth who experience interpersonal adversity at an individual and structural level.
 As a proud bilingual Latina, she hopes to broaden the psychotherapy resources available to Spanish-speaking members of her current community in Pittsburgh and incorporate community outreach into her future clinical practice.

 Laura Rosado Philippi